ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Differences in possible protocol compositions and options can also provide a branching point in connection establishment.
 This allows clients to be resilient to situations in which a certain protocol is not functioning on a server or network.

 This approach is commonly used for connections with optional proxy server configurations.
-A single connection may be allowed to use an HTTP-based proxy, a SOCKS-based proxy, or connect directly.
+A single connection might have several options available: an HTTP-based proxy, a SOCKS-based proxy, or no proxy.
 These options should be ranked and attempted in succession.

 ~~~~~~~~~~
 1 [www.example.com:80, Any, HTTP/TCP]